PhilaNgcamu/PhilaNgcamu/README.md

 ### Hi there👋, I'm Philasande Ngcamu.
 You may call me Phila

-- 🔭 I’m currently working on React Native projects..
+- 🔭 I’m currently working on React Native projects
-- 🌱 I’m currently learning React Native...
+- 🌱 I’m currently learning React Native
-- 👯 I’m looking to collaborate on GitHub
+- 👯 I’m passionate about code reviews and problem solving
 - 💬 Ask me about any tech related stuff

 <hr />